robomechanics/Saltation-Tutorials/README.md

 ### Additional Notes

-- Ensure you have MATLAB installed to run these scripts.
+- Ensure you have MATLAB installed to run these scripts!